You are currently viewing 8 Best Motorcycles for Short Riders Under 5’5″

 The parallel twin engine pumps out a smooth 74 horsepower, which is plenty for some spirited riding on your favorite backroads.

-But it’s really not a wild bucking bronco – the Yamaha’s handling feels planted and confidence-inspiring, even for new riders.
+The Yamaha’s handling feels planted and confidence-inspiring, even for new riders.
 The riding position is more leaned forward than a cruiser, but not extreme like a full-on sport bike.

 2. Triumph Street Twin